Set up Power BI Embedded

 If you skipped the optional stages, you can still download a sample Power BI app.
 However, the code in the downloaded app lacks the properties that get filled in during registration.
 For example, if you don't create a workspace, the sample app doesn't include the workspace ID.

 Make sure you copy all the information in the Summary box.
 Your Power BI embedding environment is ready to use.

 If you didn't use the Power BI embedded analytics setup tool, use the procedure in this section to manually register a Microsoft Entra app.
 But take these steps only if you're creating one of the following solutions:

 - An embed-for-your-customers application with a service principal

-For more information about how to register applications in Azure AD, see Register an application with the Microsoft identity platform.
+For more information about how to register applications in Microsoft Entra ID, see Register an application with the Microsoft identity platform.

 Sign in to the Azure portal.

-Select your Azure AD tenant by selecting your account in the upper-right corner of the page.
+Select your Microsoft Entra tenant by selecting your account in the upper-right corner of the page.

 Select App registrations.
 If you don't see this option, search for it.

 Supported account type - Select who can use the application.